ART 105 Introduction to Studio Art (4) (A)

 ART 406 Advanced Drawing and Painting Lab (4)

-An advanced art and design course exploring two- dimensional image making in traditional and nontraditional drawing and painting media.
-This course is designed for continued growth and exploration of materials and concepts.
+Advanced art and design course exploring two- dimensional image making in traditional and nontraditional drawing and painting media.
+Designed for continued growth and exploration of materials and concepts.
 May be repeated for additional credit.
 Prerequisite: ART 305 or 306 or consent.
-Studio course meets 4 hours each week.
-Art fee.
+Offered intermittenly.

 ART 409 Sculpture and Ceramics Lab (4)

-An advanced studio art course designed for the student's continued growth and exploration of three-dimensional methods and materials.
+Advanced studio art course designed for the student's continued growth and exploration of three-dimensional methods and materials.
 May be repeated for additional credit.
-Prerequisites: ART 117, 209, 211, 212, 213, 313, or 309.
-Studio course.
+Prerequisites: ART 309, 313 or consent.
 Lab fee.
 Offered intermittently.

 ART 450 Senior Art Seminar (4) (I)

-Advanced course requiring the development of a studio research project.
-Students create a thematically focused body of artwork for exhibition, an explanatory paper, and an oral presentation while acquiring professional skills appropriate to arts-related careers.
-Prerequisite: consent.
+Requires the development of a studio research project.
+Students create artwork for exhibition, an explanatory paper, and an oral presentation while acquiring professional skills appropriate to arts-related careers.
+Prerequisite: Fall presentation of research topic and consent.
 Offered each spring.

 Art History Courses